farirpgs/fari-app/lib/docs/dials.md

 An alternate system for fast but very dramatic conflicts.

-> This system was inspired and adapted by Trollbabe by Ron Edwards.
+> This system was inspired and adapted from Trollbabe by Ron Edwards.
 It is very fast in play (at the table, at any rate).
 It cuts down on the number of rolls - many conflicts are decided after 1-3 rolls.
 But players don't feel cheated - every roll is filled with dramatic tension, if it's a conflict they care about.
 And if it's not, they give up before they take anything more than a Mild Consequence.
 >
 > http://evilhat.wikidot.com/quick-conflicts